geobreed/zettelnotes/resource/E-myth/The Entrepreneurial Seizure.md

 tags: #E-Myth
 citation: "M. E. Gerber, The E-Myth Revisited: Why Most Small Businesses Don’t Work and What to Do About It.
 Harper Collins, 2009."
 ---
-This is the realization from dissatisfaction serving other people business turn into freedom craving.
+The realization from dissatisfaction serving other people business turn into freedom craving.

-[[The Entrepreneurial Myth]] is maintained by those that has experience this realization.